News and Events from the SNF

 SNF 2012-2013 Audit Report.
 The Studebaker National Foundation has released the Audit Report for 2012-2013.
 To download the Audit Report (pdf) CLICK HERE

 Recently, John Dusanic of Millington, IL donated his beautiful 1964 GT Hawk to the Studebaker National Foundation.
 The Foundation has found a fitting home for the car at the Antique Car Museum of Iowa.
-The museum, located just off I-80 at exit 442 in Coralville, IA, has more than 70 classic automobiles.
+The museum, located at 860 Quarry Road in Coralville, IA, has more than 70 classic automobiles.
 Their website is, www.antiquecarmuseumofiowa.org.
 In the photo below, Mr. Dusanic is standing next to the classy GT Hawk he has so generously donated to the Foundation.

 A number of very nice donated items were auctioned off during the 2012 SDC International Meet in South Bend the evening of August 1.
 The assembled crowd was excited and the bidding was brisk.
 At the end, more than $4,300 was raised to support the mission and programs of the Studebaker National Foundation.